dimforge/rapier/README.md

 AI coding is extensively used for the implementation and maintenance of the following crates: `mjcf-rs`, `rapier3d-mjcf`.

-We actively use AI assistance (with human reviews) for the folowing tasks:
+We actively use AI assistance (with human reviews) for the following tasks:
     - Documentation generation.
     - Changelogs generation.
     - Tests generation.